Retail discount 2021-22

 If you have more than one occupied business property you can get a retail discount on each one.

-If you have not received a new bill by 10 April and think you should receive a retail discount, please contact the Business Rates Team.
+If you think you should receive a retail discount, please contact the Business Rates Team.

 Properties that are being used for the sale of goods to visiting members of the public: